longysss/longysss.github.io/_pages/moments.md

 > So happy to have the WINs Lab classmates here in Singapore for a study tour!

 <img src='/images/wins-lib.png' width = "500"><br/>
-> Graduation of WINs Lab Class of 2023！

 <img src='/images/wins-wangmeng.png' width = "500"><br/>
 > Graduation of WINs Lab Class of 2023！